zowe/docs-site/docs/user-guide/cli-using-creating-global-user-profiles.md

 ```

-## Editing global profiles
+## Editing team profiles

-After the initial setup, as a system programmer you can define additional mainframe services to the global (or user-specific) configuration file.
+After the initial setup, as a system programmer you can define additional mainframe services to the team (or user-specific) configuration file.

 Open the `~/.zowe/zowe.config.json` file in a text editor or IDE on your computer.
 The profiles object contains connection and other frequently needed information for accessing various services.
 For example: